About LSAY > History and Mission

 After a year of pilot testing of instruments, the LSAY began collecting data from a national sample of 7th and 10th grade students in 50 public school systems in the United States in the fall of 1987.
 During the next seven years, LSAY students were given mathematics and science achievement tests each fall and were asked to complete attitudinal and self-report questionnaires each fall and spring.
 One parent of each LSAY student was interviewed each spring by telephone, and all of the mathematics and science teachers who served one or more LSAY students were asked to complete a questionnaire for each course.
 The principal of each of the participating schools was asked to complete a school inventory and questionnaire periodically.

-Although the initial middle school, high school, and college data collection focused heavily on science and mathematics achievement, the LSAY collected a wide array of personal behavior and attitude measures that are relevant to the study of the development of educational and career plans, including:
+Although the initial middle school, high school, and college data collection focused heavily on science and mathematics achievement, the LSAY collected a wide array of personal behavior and attitude measures that are relevant to the study of the development of educational and career plans, including educational and occupational expectations and plans, parental and home background, student self-perceptions and attitudes, and student activities.

-During the next several years, the data from the first cycles was analyzed and a substantial number of articles and papers were published and became of part of the scholarly literature on student learning (see the Publications section in the left tab of the LSAY homepage).
-LSAY information about textbooks used in science and mathematics classed that included one or more LSAY students was re-coded, using a technique developed by the Third International Mathematics and Science Study (TIMSS) and provided new insights about the impact of school tracking.
+During the next several years, the data from the first cycles was analyzed and a substantial number of articles and papers were published and became of part of the scholarly literature on student learning (See the Publications tab at the top of your screen.).
 During this period, all of the location information for each student was translated into geo-codes that allow the study of geographic mobility by LSAY participants.

 In 2005, the NSF provided additional funding to resume data collection with LSAY participants, then approximately 31 to 34 years of age.
 After a short period of extensive tracking and location activity, a new cycle of LSAY data collection was launched in November of 2007.
 To date, nearly 4,000 of the 5,000 eligible students (an 80% response rate) have completed the baseline 2007 questionnaire, updating their educational and occupational history from high school to their early 30’s.
 The LSAY has continued a program of annual data collection, launching a new questionnaire each November.
-The 2008, 2009, and 2010 studies were completed and those data are being analyzed and reported at present.
-The 2011 cycle will be launched in November, 2011.
+The 2008, 2009, 2010, and 2011 studies were completed and those data have been and continue to be analyzed and reported in the literature.